|

 ![]() Epicurus. |

-equally expressed physiognomic spheres of consciousness and feelings
+spheres of consciousness and feelings that specifies the identical

-that specifies the identical importance of spheres.
-The profile of Epicurus has more expressed physiognomic sphere of feelings in comparison with sphere of consciousness that specifies prevalence of sphere of feelings.
-Images are conditionally authentic as the valid shapes of ancient Greek philosophers are not known. |
+importance of consciousness and feelings in philosophy of Aristotle.
+The facial profile or half-face of Epicurus has more expressed physiognomic sphere of feelings in comparison with sphere of consciousness that specifies prevalence of feelings in philosophy of Epicurus. |

 Sphere of consciousness.